Xandersoft/php-admin-login/README.md

 Implication
 ------------

-To password protect a file add the following line to LINE 1 of the document, before anything else.
+To password protect a file, add the following line to LINE 1 of the document, before anything else.
 Also make sure the file’s extension is allowed to be executed by PHP on your server.

 ```
 <?php include 'auth.php' ?>